Last Updated : 10 October 2024

 1. Special Secretary, DAC Krishi Bhavan, New Delhi - Chairman

-2. Chairman, Coconut Development Board, Kochi - Member and Mission Director
+2. CEO, Coconut Development Board, Kochi - Member and Mission Director

 3. Joint Secretary, Ministry of Food Processing Industries. - Member